jakzale/XTeamDebuggingSample/README.md

 In a real-life scenario we would use `azure-function-core-tools` to download the configuration from the affected Function App deployment and place them in `local.settings.json`.
-However, for simplicity I already provided `local.settings.json` that contains the necessary configuraiton to get started.
+For simplicity, I already provided `local.settings.json` that contains the necessary configuraiton to get started.

 Now we build and start the function app